 Let’s say you want to use bitcoin currency on the Ethereum blockchain.
 In this instance, wrapped bitcoin tokens would be transformed from a bitcoin token into an ERC-20 token.

 This is hugely useful because an ERC-20 token is the most used standard of token design.
-Essentially, they are compatible for use in smart contracts on decentralized exchanges and lending protocols.
+They are compatible with smart contracts on decentralised exchanges and lending protocols.

 The wrapping process requires a custodian of sorts.
 The custodian is an entity with access to the equivalent value of the wrapped form of the original asset.
 Thus, the custodian must have 1 BTC for every 1 WBTC minted.
 Proof of the BTC reserve will be stored within the blockchain.